wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-intro-overview/includes/5-exercise-graph-explorer.md

 For this exercise, let's assume that a salesperson is looking for documents shared in meetings, Teams chats, or e-mail.
 The sales company also wants to have an easier way to view trending documents around users.
 As a developer, you can test getting trending items by using the Microsoft Graph API for insights in Graph Explorer.

-Microsoft Graph Explorer uses sample account data by default.
+Graph Explorer uses sample account data by default.
 To test queries that get your own data, you can sign in with your account.
 You can accomplish the test by using the authentication feature in Graph Explorer.

 > [!NOTE]
 > Make sure that you've created a Microsoft 365 developer tenant.
 It's one of the prerequisites for this module.